 Here’s a tab to supplement the video and help learn the song even better!

-Playing this one can be tough, if only because Beck’s technical skill is quite high.
-Certain parts of it, such as the hook riff he hangs on for a bit in the beginning and revisits later in the song can be easy to pick up, but many of the big bends and shredding licks can be difficult for new guitar players.
+Playing this one can be tough, primarily because Beck’s technical skill is so high.
+Certain parts of it, though, such as the hook he hangs on for a time in the beginning and revisits later in the song can be easy to pick up, but many of the big bends and shredding licks can be difficult for new and novice players.

-I’d recommend this song to experienced guitar players for honing their skills even further.
+As such, this song is mostly recommended for experienced guitar players looking to hone their skills even further.

 Sunshine Of Your Love by Cream